Using Gamification To Get Your Visitors More Involved

 The fundamental trick to adding game mechanics is testing and balance.
 Higher-tier rewards must be significantly difficult to achieve.
 At the same time, each significant user-milestone (completing 10 lessons, sending 15 invites, etc.) must be rewarded with a badge to encourage further engagement.

 Some websites that use gamification effectively are: FourSquare, StackExchange, Codecademy, and Klout.
-This presentation presents some salient points on gamification and is a worthy starting point for diving further into this topic:

 Top